Battle of the Bagradas River (255 BC): Primary sources

 The main source for almost every aspect of the First Punic War is the historian Polybius (c.
-200 – c.
-118 BC), a Greek sent to Rome in 167 BC as a hostage.
+200), a Greek sent to Rome in 167 BC as a hostage.
 His works include a now lost manual on military tactics, but he is best known for his The Histories, written sometime after 167 BC, or about a century after the Battle of the Bagradas River.
 Polybius's work is considered broadly objective and largely neutral as between Carthaginian and Roman points of view.

 Carthaginian written records were destroyed along with their capital, Carthage, in 146 BC and so Polybius's account of the First Punic War is based on several, now-lost, Greek and Latin sources.
 Polybius was an analytical historian and wherever possible personally interviewed participants in the events he wrote about.
 Only the first book of the forty comprising The Histories deals with the First Punic War.
 The accuracy of Polybius's account has been much debated over the past 150 years, but the modern consensus is to accept it largely at face value, and the details of the battle in modern sources are almost entirely based on interpretations of Polybius's account.
 He was on the staff of Scipio Aemilianus when Scipio led a Roman army during the Third Punic War on a campaign through many of the locations which featured in the events of 256–255 BC.
 The modern historian Andrew Curry considers that "Polybius turns out to [be] fairly reliable"; while the classicist Dexter Hoyos describes him as "a remarkably well-informed, industrious, and insightful historian".
 Other, later, histories of the war exist, but in fragmentary or summary form, and they usually cover military operations on land in more detail than those at sea.
 Modern historians usually also take into account the later histories of Diodorus Siculus and Dio Cassius, although the classicist Adrian Goldsworthy states that "Polybius' account is usually to be preferred when it differs with any of our other accounts."
 Other sources include inscriptions, coins, archaeological evidence and empirical evidence from reconstructions such as the trireme Olympias.